By the Great Horn Spoon!

-By The Great Horn Spoon is a children's novel by Sid Fleischman, published in 1963.
+By The Great Horn Spoon! is a children's novel by Sid Fleischman, published in 1963.
 It tells the story of a 12-year-old boy and his English butler and their adventures in the California Gold Rush.
 It was adapted into the Disney film The Adventures of Bullwhip Griffin, starring Roddy McDowall and Suzanne Pleshette.
 Because of its setting, the novel is recommended by the California Department of Education as a literary selection for classroom use for grades 3-7.

 Plot

 Twelve-year-old Jack heads to California to search for gold after his Aunt Arabella loses all her money.
 He is accompanied by Aunt Arabella's butler, Praiseworthy.
-They plan to pay for passage on the ship Lady Wilma, but when a criminal named Cut-Eye Higgins steals their money, they stow away instead.
-Captain Swain catches them and forces them to work for their passage in the coal bunkers.
-While there, they meet Dr. Buckbee, who possesses a map of the gold fields.
-Cut-Eye Higgins steals the map and escapes in one of the lifeboats.
-During the journey, the Lady Wilma sails around Cape Horn and wins a race against a ship called the Sea Raven.
+They plan to pay for passage on the ship Lady Wilma, but when a criminal named Cut-Eye Higgins steals their tickets, they stow away instead.
+Captain Swain catches them and forces them to work for their passage in the coal bunkers, but they expose Higgins and regain their berths.
+While aboard, they meet Dr. Buckbee, who possesses a map of the gold fields.
+Cut-Eye Higgins steals the map and escapes.
+Jack adopts a pig aboard the ship.
+During the journey, the Lady Wilma sails around the Strait of Magellan and wins a race against a ship called the Sea Raven.

 After arriving in California, Praiseworthy and Jack give a miner named Quartz Jackson a haircut.
-Quartz Jackson teaches them how to pan for gold and finds some gold dust in his beard.
-He gives the gold dust to Praiseworthy, who puts it into his left glove.
+Quartz Jackson teaches them how to pan for gold and gives them the gold dust from his beard trimmings.
+He gives the gold dust to Praiseworthy, who conceals it in the fingers of his glove.
 Praiseworthy and Jack board a stagecoach for the gold fields, only to discover Cut-Eye Higgins on the same journey.
 Highwaymen hold up the stagecoach and one tries to take Aunt Arabella's picture from Praiseworthy.
-Praiseworthy knocks him uphill with a punch from his left glove, which was weighted by the gold dust.
-The robbers take Higgins' coat, which contains the map.
+Praiseworthy knocks him out with a punch from his left glove, weighted by the gold dust.
+The robbers take Higgins' coat, which supposedly contained the map of the gold fields.

 Jack and Praiseworthy arrive in Hangtown and have several adventures.
-When news of Praiseworthy's fight with the robbers reaches the locals, the miners give him the nickname "Bullwhip".
+Jack accidentally buys a bushel of neckties at an auction, but turns a profit reselling them to the miners.
+When exaggerated tales of Praiseworthy's fight with the robbers reaches the miners, they give him the nickname "Bullwhip".
 A brawler named Mountain Ox challenges Praiseworthy to a boxing match.
+Jack drinks coffee for the first time and earns the nickname "Jamoka Jack".